 If you have a base policy, it can be noticeably less expensive ($60-$70/year) to add a second person to your life insurance policy.
 This is because life insurance premiums consist of a monthly administration fee and an insurance cost.
 When adding a second person as a rider, the monthly administration fee is either discounted or waived, leaving just the basic insurance costs.
 This is a particularly effective way to add insurance for younger female nonsmokers, as their actual underlying cost of insurance is negligible.

 Rather than taking out additional coverage as a separate policy, a term life insurance rider allows you to top up your coverage for a period of time.
-Just like a second insured rider, adding additional term rider coverage on your life can save you the monthly administration fee when compared to a seperate policy thus providing some savings.
+Just like a second insured rider, adding additional term rider coverage on your life can save you the monthly administration fee when compared to a separate policy thus providing some savings.
 Consider doing this if you need additional term coverage for a period of time.

 Which life insurance options make sense for you?

 That covers most of the common rider options available on Canadian life insurance policies today.
-When purchasing a life insurance policy I recommend ensuring you have proper basic coverage first and foremost, and then examine the additional riders and options individually and separately.
+When purchasing a life insurance policy I recommend ensuring you have proper basic coverage first and foremost and then examine the additional riders and options individually and separately.